badsyntax/richardwillis.info/blog/monitor-dokku-server-prometheus-loki-grafana.md

 draft: true
 ---

-Monitoring service health is important for ensuring uptime and discovering bugs early.
+Monitoring service health is important for ensuring uptime and discovering issues early.
 At a high level you want to:

 - Store metrics in a time series database
 - Visualise those metrics
 - Alert on those metrics

-There are various tools to help achieve this but Prometheus & Grafana are a good fit and a popular setup.
+There are various tools to help achieve this but Prometheus, Loki & Grafana are a good fit and a popular choice.

 - Prometheus is a monitoring and alerting toolkit and provides time series database and features to scrape (pull) metrics from applications.
+- Loki is a set of components that can be composed into a fully featured logging stack.
 - Grafana is a useful tool for visualising and alerting on metrics.

-We'll use these 2 tools to create a monitoring & alerting platform on a dokku server, then setup our Next.js application to provide both runtime Node.js and Browser metrics.
+We'll use these 3 tools (and others) to create a monitoring & alerting platform on a single `dokku` server, then setup our Next.js application to provide both runtime Node.js and Browser metrics.
 These metrics will ultimately allow us to identify performance issues & fine-tune our Next.js app so it runs well.

-Adding a monitoring solution to your dokku server increases the required resources.
-Once all the tools are setup you'll be able to have metrics to identify whether you need to add more server resources to accommodate the monitoring solution.
-I settled on 4vCPU's and 8GB RAM hosted with Hetzner.
+Adding a full monitoring solution to your dokku server increases the required resources but once the tools are setup you'll have metrics to identify whether you need additional resources.
+I settled on 4vCPU's and 8GB RAM hosted with Hetzner for my single dokku server.

 ## Set up dokku

-We'll be running 5 different dokku apps:
+We'll be running 7 different dokku apps:

 - Next.js application container (`next-app`) - provides application metrics
 - Node-exporter container (`node-advisor`) - provides metrics about the host machine
 - cAdvisor container (`cadvisor`) - provides metrics about running containers
 - Prometheus container (`prometheus`) - read & index metrics from `next-app`, `node-advisor` & `cadvisor`
+- Loki container (`loki`) - index application logs
+- Promtail container (`loki`) - ships the contents of local logs to loki
-- Grafana container (`grafana`) - read & graph time series data from `prometheus`
+- Grafana container (`grafana`) - read & graph time series data from `prometheus` & `loki`

 Make sure you've already [setup and deployed your Next.js app](/blog/deploy-nextjs-dokku-s3-cloudfront) to your dokku server.